drduh/YubiKey-Guide/README.md

 ### 3.8a Linux/macOS

-Once keys are moved to hardware, they cannot be extracted again (otherwise, what would be the point?), so make sure you have made an *encrypted* backup before proceeding.
+Once keys are moved to hardware, they cannot be extracted again, so make sure you have made an **encrypted** backup before proceeding.

 Also consider using a [paper copy](http://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.

-To create an encrypted USB drive, first attach it and check its label:
+To format and encrypt a USB drive on Linux, first attach it and check its label:

     $ dmesg | tail
     [ 7667.607011] scsi8 : usb-storage 2-1:1.0